-Lot Pickup will be conducted at the Stack's Bowers Galleries Costa Mesa, CA Headquarters (by appointment only).
-Please refer to our other November 2023 Showcase Auction catalogs for other offerings of Numismatic Americana and U.S. Coins.
+Lot Pickup Please refer to our other November 2023 Showcase Auction catalogs for other offerings of Numismatic Americana and Lot Pickup will be conducted at the Stack's Bowers Galleries U.S. Coins.

 Visit StacksBowers.com to view our Internet Only sessions.